 Preparing to Sew a Seam

-Sewing a seam (Anatomy of a Seam - Learn How to Sew a Seam) is one of the most common sewing tasks you will do.
-Sewing a seam with even straight seams is a key element to results you can be proud of.
+Sewing a seam is one of the most common sewing tasks you will do.
+Sewing a seam with even, straight seams is a key element to results you can be proud of.

 Your very first seam should probably be practiced on scraps of fabric.
 Don't be afraid to master using a seam ripper to remove stitches if you are not satisfied with your results.
 Sewing a perfect seam takes time and practice but once it's learned, you'll be sewing like a pro from then on!